November 4, 2025, Statewide Special Election

 - Adaptable for sip-and-puff devices.

-- Vote a Remote Accessible Vote by Mail Ballot [available soon] using your computer and printer to:
+- Vote a Remote Accessible Vote by Mail Ballot using your computer and printer to:

 - Mark your ballot